Credit Card Reconciliation (Pro)

 • Amount — Displays the amount for the transaction that reduced or increased the balance for that credit card

-Mark each transaction on this screen by comparing it to the credit card statement, ensuring that all the transactions recorded on the statement have also been recorded in Managely.
+1. Using the checkbox next to each transaction, mark each transaction on this screen by comparing it to the credit card statement, ensuring that all the transactions recorded on the statement have also been recorded in Managely.
 You can mark all transactions at once or one transaction at a time.
+Marking a transaction affects the totals for the reconciliation helping ensure that the transaction totals add up to the ending balance entered in the initial fields before starting the reconciliation.

 • Beginning Balance — This is the balance of the credit card when initially created or the ending balance of the previous reconciliation if a reconciliation has already been created.